-The Emergency First Response Team is a group of student volunteers, organized under Campus Security, which supports a safe and secure campus community by providing 24/7 medical and advanced first aid care.
+• The Emergency First Response Team is a group of student volunteers, organized under Campus Security, which supports a safe and secure campus community by providing 24/7 medical and advanced first aid care.
 This service supplements a centralized program through Campus Security.

-For Dates to Remember Go to http://okanagan.students.ubc.ca/calendar/academicyear.cfm
+Dates to Remember https://okanagan.calendar.ubc.ca/